Court, Explained

 What happened

 In Vectair Systems Inc. v.
-Fresh Products, Inc. (Case No. 24-cv-01454), two companies in a patent dispute jointly asked the court to keep under seal a large number of documents filed in connection with their 'Markman' briefs — legal filings used in patent cases to argue how key terms in a patent should be defined.
-The parties agreed that some documents should be unsealed, disagreed about others, and jointly sought to keep sealed certain exhibits and a legal brief containing what they described as confidential proprietary business information.
+Fresh Products, Inc. (No. 24-cv-01454), the parties jointly asked the court to keep under seal a large set of documents filed in connection with their patent claim-construction briefing.
+The parties agreed that some documents should be unsealed, disagreed about others, and jointly sought continued sealing for a third group containing what they described as confidential proprietary business information — including splash-testing results, product design discussions, and marketing strategy materials.

 The detailed version